 What can you do in La Jolla for a day?

-The short answer is a lot, but what you choose depends on the type of adventure you seek.
+The short answer is a lot, but what you choose depends on the type of adventure you want.
 I have listed ways to structure a day in La Jolla, broken down into morning, afternoon, and evening, with suggestions for activities and restaurants in the neighborhoods you might find yourself in.

 Refer to how to spend a day in La Jolla for more information.